18F/handbook/pages/general-information-and-resources/purchase-requests.md

    [Section 889 Open Market Justification](https://docs.google.com/document/d/1jRMwRi94_O_YJ_0JkvKtRhniitjU2ZMFggXRirL6eOE/edit#heading=h.mw15bdywiu3d),
    fill it out, and attach the link to the micropurchase request form.
 You will also need to have a vendor quote for the services you are requesting.
-3. After you submit the form, the Office of Acquisition will review your request.
+3. After you submit the form, the TTS Acquisition Division (AcqDiv) will review your request.
 Please be ready to address any questions, comments, or feedback at your earliest convenience.
-4. Once OA has reviewed your request, they will send it through the approval process in the micropurchase request sheet.
+4. Once AcqDiv has reviewed your request, they will send it through the approval process in the micropurchase request sheet.
 Your supervisor will approve via a link in their email.
 5. Once the purchase is approved, the purchase card holder will reach out to you